 We all know that damages to various auto components generate insurance claims.
-However, did you know that from many components, auto glass damage is one of the most frequent reason for an insurance claims?
+However, did you know that from many components, auto glass damage is one of the most frequent reasons for an insurance claim?

 Because of this, we strongly recommend that you choose an insurance policy that also covers auto glass repair or replacement.
 But that doesn’t mean that you should always file an insurance claim when your auto glass needs replacement or repairs.

 The decision whether or not you will file an insurance claim for your auto glass damage is yours.
 However, there are times when filing a claim is a smart move and there are times when it isn’t so you have to pay out of your own pocket.
-In case that the cost of the repair is low and you won’t be able to meet your deductible, we highly recommend that you don’t file a claim.
-The insurance provide simply won’t pay out.
+In case the cost of the repair is low and you won’t be able to meet your deductible, we highly recommend that you don’t file a claim.
+The insurance provided simply won’t payout.
 But, there are situations when it’s wise to file an insurance claim:

-Minor damages e.g. small chips or cracks – If the auto glass damage is smaller than a one-dollar bill, some insurance providers might waiver your deductible if you opt in for a repair instead of a replacement.
+Minor damages e.g. small chips or cracks – If the auto glass damage is smaller than a one-dollar bill, some insurance providers might waiver your deductible if you are opt-in for a repair instead of a replacement.
 But to be absolutely sure, make sure you speak to your insurance agent.

 Someone else’s fault – If you were in an accident that cause the auto glass damage and the other driver is at fault, then his / her insurance should cover the repairs or replacement of your damaged auto glass.
 So in this situation, you won’t even have to file a claim with your insurance provider but you will need to collect the insurance information from the other driver.

-If you have a cracked or chipped windshield or auto glass and you’re looking to filing an insurance claim, stop by at Auto Glass Express and let us help you navigate the process.
+If you have a cracked or chipped windshield or auto glass and you’re looking to file an insurance claim, stop by at Auto Glass Express and let us help you navigate the process.